doubleirish/OSCON_2015/README.md

         Most modern web APIs prefer JSON because of its interoperability.
 All modern languages have excellent JSON support, but large-scale environments often require more than simple serialization/de-serialization.
 This tutorial shows how to leverage JSON Schema, Search, and Transform along with simple tooling to enhance a developers workflow to build elegant, powerful, and efficient applications.

-        > conor - covers more fine-grained validation using regular-expressions, property-patterns shows how the tools needed to go from a json to
+        > Conor - covers more fine-grained validation using regular-expressions, property-patterns shows how the tools needed to go from a json to
         > project 2 add regular expression based validation
         > [regex101.com](https://regex101.com/)
         > project 3 to handle multiple records